mtmosier/sf-i-voice-companion/weaponGroupConfigurationReference.md

 <a name="intro"></a>
 ## Introduction

-Weapon groups are broken down by name and number.
-By default this companion is set up to allow up to 3 of each group.
-So you can have groups set up for **Missile 1**, **Missile 3**, **Mine 2** and **Counter 3** if you like.
-You can also have them all firing at the same time.
+Weapon groups can be given almost any name you want.
+You can fire a group as a single volley, or have them endlessly fire in a loop.
+You can also have multiple weapon groups firing at the same time.
 (See the [Firing multiple groups](#advancedFiring) section.)

-If you want to reference the first group you can address it by name only. "*Fire Missile*" and "*Fire Missile 1*" are interpreted exactly the same way.

 A weapon group can include up to 20 individual [actions](#actionList).
-(More would be possible, but I can't imagine needing to set more than that for a single group.)

 <a name="definedShips"></a>
 ## Default ships

 ```
 Explorer
-Sniper
+Fighter
 ```

 You can add additional ships with any name you want by using the command "*Register new ship*".